flintlib/arb/doc/source/fmprb.rst

     assuming `m > r \ge 0`, the error is largest at `m - r`, and we have `\log(m) - \log(m-r) = \log(1 + r/(m-r))`.
 The last expression is
     calculated accurately for small radii via *fmpr_log1p*.
-    An input containing zero currently raises an exception.

 .. function:: void fmprb_exp(fmprb_t z, const fmprb_t x, long prec)